jimhigson/oboe.js/writing/main/5_Implementation.md

 difficult to test them completely when wrapped in rather a lot more logic than directly.
 For example, a regex which matches "{a,b}" or "{a}" but not "{a,}" is not trivial.

+Split into tokens and statement builder.
+Testing intermediate.
+JSONPath engine not strictly unit tested since it depends on other units.
+Case of shape of tests not following the shape of the code.

 Incrementally building up the content
 -------------------------------------